‘People must obey the rules of the road’: red light runners on the rise in Saskatoon - Saskatoon | Globalnews.ca

 It’s a startling number – yet it doesn’t come as a surprise to many motorists.

-“When you watch how some people drive in the city here – there’s lots of people that are distracted or they just don’t come to that complete stop,” said Lisa Owen.
+“When you watch how some people drive in the city here – there’s lots of people that are distracted or they just don’t come to that complete stop,” Lisa Owen said.

 She admitted to getting a ticket after turning left when the light already turned red and paid up without thinking twice.